Tomas-Duron/Colored-Flashlights-Barotrauma/README.md

 # Colored Flashlights For Barotrauma
 A little mod I made for fun that adds a new flashlight that you can change the color of!
-The new flashlight simply called **Customizable Flashlight** requires
+The new flashlight simply called **Customizable Flashlight** requires:

-\n 1x Red Paint
+1x Red Paint

 1x Green Paint

 1x Blue Paint

 1x Light Component

 2x Aluminum

 # Barotrauma